Physical Therapy (PT)

 PT 621BG — Components of Evidenced-Based Practice: Design & Statistics

-This course, the second in a series of five courses, begins to lay the foundation for the third step of EBP (Appraise) by exploring various research designs used in rehabilitation research and addressing analysis of research results based on statistical description and inference.
+This course provides the foundation for the third step of EBP (Appraise) by exploring various research designs used in rehabilitation research and addressing analysis of research results based on statistical description and inference.
 Principles of subject selection, including determination of appropriate sample size, and internal and external validity are addressed in relation to each of the designs explored in the course.
 Each design will be discussed in terms of its placement on the hierarchy of evidence.
 Common tests for significance will be explored in terms of how the tests are performed and interpreted, as well as the appropriateness of specific tests based on the research question and design utilized.

 4 credits